desperationfighter/Desperationfighter-Subnautica_v2-DAATQS/README.md

 Adding your Own Techtype to the Mods:

+    Go to the BepInEx Config Folder after first Game start with Mod.
+    There you will see a "AllowList.json" File.
-    Go to the Predelivered "AllowList.json" in the Modfolder Open it with a text editor while the game is closed.
+    Open it with a text editor while the game is closed.
     Add your own Techtypes to the List (see: https://subnautica.fandom.com/wiki/Spawn_IDs)